 Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

-Intermodal shipping is an efficient full truckload conversion product, but there are a few differences every shipper should know.
+Intermodal freight is an efficient full truckload conversion product, but there are 4 key differences between the 2 modes that shippers should understand.

 1. When Your Shipment Is on the Train, It’s on the Train

 When you ship freight full truckload, you have a comparatively high degree of control over the product.

 Need a re-route?
 Have your provider call the carrier.
 Truck breakdown?
 It’s relatively easy to source another one.
 Besides equipment failure, most delays are usually limited to minor traffic jams.

 With intermodal, one train is moving hundreds of loads on a fixed track.
 Trains are arriving to and departing from intermodal facilities with thousands of loads.